-1 Under Title II and Title III of the ADA, a service animal is defined as dogs (In some cases, the College may also permit miniature horses to serve in this capacity) that are individually trained to do work or perform tasks for people with disabilities.
+&lt;sup>1 Under Title II and Title III of the ADA, a service animal is defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
 Examples of such work or tasks include: guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with a mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder during an anxiety attack, or performing other duties.
 The work or task a dog has been trained to provide must be directly related to the person's disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.

-2 Under the Fair Housing Act and Section 504, an assistance animal is defined as an animal that provides emotional support which alleviates one or more identified symptoms or effects of a person's disability.
+&lt;sup>2 Under the Fair Housing Act and Section 504, an assistance animal is defined as an animal that provides emotional support which alleviates one or more identified symptoms or effects of a person's disability.